-Free Public Places Essay Sample
+Free Public Space Perception Essay Sample

 What effect do you have on the public space around you?
 Well, this can only be effectively answered by you.
 The feelings people elicit towards you or the attitude people take towards you, determine whether, the effect you elicit, is positive or negative.
 As young people, people often have pre-assumptions’ attitude towards most.
 It is not uncommon, for young men, especially black males to be mistaken for muggers, robbers or in extreme cases murderers.